-CAFM stands for Computer Aided Facility Management.
+CAFM stands for Computer Aided Facility Management, most often used for facility management.
 The main difference between CMMS and CAFM is in their scope and purpose.

 While CMMS “only” helps you to manage maintenance work and assets, CAFM software supports everything from space planning and asset management to room reservations and administrative support.
 As such, CAFM is best suited for businesses that have to manage large office spaces.

 CAFM providers sometimes offer their version of a CMMS as a part of their package.
-In a sense, you can think of a CMMS like one of the modules inside a CAFM solution.
-That being said, as with EAM, standalone CMMS usually provides stronger asset management features than when it comes as a part of the CAFM package.
-And again, there are some situations when CMMS software is worth implementing alongside CAFM.
+In a sense, you can think of a CMMS as one of the modules inside a CAFM solution.
+That being said, a standalone CMMS usually provides stronger asset management features than when it comes as a part of the CAFM package.
+There are some situations when CMMS software is worth implementing alongside CAFM.

 CMMS vs fleet management software

-Fleet management software is in essence a CMMS platform that is modified to serve the specific needs of fleet managers.
+Fleet management software is similar to a CMMS platform, but is modified to serve the specific needs of fleet managers.
 At its core, it offers the same set of features like a maintenance calendar, work order management, maintenance history, and so on.